marianoj/task_mAIstro/README.md

 brew install ffmpeg
 ```

-2. See `ntbk/audio_ux.ipynb` for implementation details

-### Connecting Voice Interface

-In `audio_ux.ipynb`, connect to your deployment using the URL endpoint:
+2. In `audio_ux.ipynb`, connect to your deployment using the URL endpoint:
 - **Studio**: Found in Studio UI
 - **CLI**: Printed to console (e.g., typically `http://localhost:8123`)
-- **Cloud**: Available in LangGraph Deployment page
+- **Cloud**: Available in the LangSmith Deployment page

-Learn more about voice agents: [MIT Tech Review](https://www.technologyreview.com/2024/09/24/1104422/openai-released-its-advanced-voice-mode-to-more-people-heres-how-to-get-it/) | [OpenAI Blog](https://openai.com/index/introducing-the-realtime-api/).